Short URL for this page:

 When the Army of the Potomac landed on the Virginia Peninsula, everything seemed in its favor: the troops had been well organized, drilled, and disciplined; their numbers were far in excess of the enemy, which had then no conscription to fill its ranks; its wants had been supplied by a lavish expenditure of money; it had confidence in its leader, for whom it had much affection; and its spirits were at the highest pitch from the late successes of our arms at Port Royal, Mill Spring, Roanoke Island, Forts Henry and Donelson, Pea Ridge, etc. The time seemed to have come for striking a vigorous blow to crush the Rebellion.

 McClellan, hindered by bad roads and a lack of topographical knowledge of the country, did not reach Yorktown, his first objective, till Apr.
 5th, when, instead of assaulting or turning the place, not strongly garrisoned, he spent a precious month in besieging it, at the termination of which the enemy escaped.
 Then, pursuing the foe, the Battle of Williamsburg took place the next day, without previous reconnoissance or concert of corps commanders, and with but a fragment of the Army.
-Indicates a West Point graduate and gives his Class.Hooker's division bore the brunt of the action, while, says he, 30,000 troops were in sight unengaged.
+Indicates a West Point graduate, Class of 1837: a link to his biographical entry in Cullum's Register.Hooker's division bore the brunt of the action, while, says he, 30,000 troops were in sight unengaged.

 On leaving Williamsburg, had McClellan crossed the lower Chickahominy, then practicable, and moved to the James, he would have had a fresh and powerful army, which, with the co-operation of the navy, could then have marched upon and captured Richmond in two weeks.
-But McClellan was undecided, awaited the junction of Indicates a West Point graduate and gives his Class.McDowell's corps, and finally plunged into that Serbonian boga of the Chickahominy.
+But McClellan was undecided, awaited the junction of Indicates a West Point graduate, Class of 1838: a link to his biographical entry in Cullum's Register.McDowell's corps, and finally plunged into that Serbonian boga of the Chickahominy.
 Again, after his success at Fair Oaks, June 1st, with three fifths of his army, he might have followed the retreating, disorganized enemy, without serious difficulty, into Richmond.

 When the Confederates, with nearly their whole force, assumed the offensive, June 27th, at Gaines's Mill, had Porter been adequately supported, the victory would have been ours, or, left as he was to defeat after p254 a terrible struggle, McClellan, with the unengaged part of his army, might have easily marched into Richmond.